Ella Sanchez

-Ella Ryan Sanchez Stickel (born 8 March 2005) is a professional footballer who plays as an attacking midfielder for Liga MX Femenil club Pachuca.
+Ella Ryan Sanchez Stickel (born 8 March 2005) is a professional footballer who plays as an attacking midfielder for Liga Femenil club Pachuca.
 Born in the United States, she plays for the Mexico national team.
-She signed with Pachuca out of the Racing Louisville Academy at the age of 18.
+She signed with Pachuca out of the Racing Louisville Academy at age 18 in 2023.

 Sanchez represented the United States at youth level, appearing at the 2022 FIFA U-17 Women's World Cup.
 In 2025, she changed her allegiance to Mexico and debuted for them at senior level.

 Early life

-Raised in Louisville, Kentucky, Sanchez attended Ballard High School, where she set the school scoring record with 144 goals and 60 assists in three seasons.
-She was twice named first-team all-state.
-She was named the Kentucky Gatorade Girls Soccer Player of the Year for her junior season when she scored 64 goals and helped the team to the regional tournament semifinals.

-Sanchez played youth soccer for Racing Louisville while her father was the director of the Louisville City and Racing academy programs.
-She was named ECNL All-American in 2021.
-On August 21, 2021, she dressed for the Racing first team when they played Bayern Munich in the final of the Women's Cup exhibition tournament.
-She played for Racing's USL W League side in the 2022 and 2023 seasons.
+Sanchez grew up in Louisville, Kentucky, and attended Ballard High School.
+She played high school soccer for three seasons, setting the school scoring record with 144 goals and 60 assists, and earned first-team all-state recognition twice.
+She was named the Kentucky Gatorade Player of the Year after her junior season, having scored 64 goals and led Ballard to the regional semifinals.
+She played club soccer for the Racing Louisville Academy (while her father was the director of the academy), being named ECNL All-American in 2021.
+Later that year, she dressed as a first-team player for Racing Louisville in the Women's Cup exhibition championship game against Bayern Munich.
+She later also played for Racing's USL W League side.

 Club career

-Sanchez signed her first professional contract with Mexican club Pachuca on July 3, 2023.
-Her first goal in Liga MX Femenil came off the bench against Santos Laguna, scoring the last in a 4–0 win on March 25, 2024.

-Sanchez became a regular first-team player for Pachuca in the Clausura (spring portion) of her second season.
-On March 16, 2025, she scored the only goal of the game against Puebla at Estadio Cuauhtémoc.
-In May, she appeared as a substitute in both legs of the Clausura final, where Pachuca defeated América to win their first league title.
+On July 3, 2023, it was announced that Sanchez had signed her first professional contract with Mexican club Pachuca.
+She made her professional debut on July 24, coming on as a second-half substitute for Nina Nicosia in a 2–0 loss to Cruz Azul.
+However, she played primarily for the under-19 side during her first year and a half in Pachuca, making 24 appearances and scoring 2 goals.
+On November 3, she made her first start for the senior team in her fifth appearance, but was sent off after a foul against Daniela Delgado as Las Tuzas lost 3–0 to Guadalajara.
+On March 25, 2024, she scored her first Liga Femenil goal to conclude a 4–0 victory over Santos Laguna at the Estadio Hidalgo.